alex-windett/phantom/readme.md

 Below are listed the limitations of the app:

 - The user is unable to click on the number for pagination to switch between pages quickly
+- Can paginate beyond maximum number of pages